DogFingerStudios/NoEscape-Docs/NoEscape-Backstory.md

 ### C. TECHNOLOGY

+#### Power
+- Electricity is sparse and unreliable.
+- Sources: solar panels, wind-up generators, diesel (rare).
+- Kerosene, firewood, and candles are still in daily use.

 #### Communication
-- No cell towers or internet infrastructure ever developed.
 - Handheld devices function via packet radio or shortwave relays.
+- Dial-up style internet via undersea cables (not universal)
 - Signal range is limited to line-of-sight or tower bounce.
 - Interference is common; messages are delayed or lost.

-#### Power
-- Electricity is sparse and unreliable.
-- Sources: solar panels, wind-up generators, diesel (rare).
-- Kerosene, firewood, and candles are still in daily use.

 #### Transportation
 - No airplanes or helicopters exist.